Notice of Pre-AIA or AIA Status

 a memory storing at least one instruction (see paragraph [0024] and [0025]).
 Newcomer teaches a memory for storing instruction; and

-at least one processor configured to execute the at least one instruction to:
+at least one processor configured to execute the at least one instruction wherein the at least one instruction, when executed by the at least one processor individually or collectively, causes the electronic device to:

-obtain comparison data for each title of a plurality of titles in a title list (see paragraph [0008]).
+obtain a first set of comparison data comprising one or more words for each title of a plurality of titles in a title list (see paragraph [0008]).
 Newcomer teaches obtaining data to compare the recognized character string to each title in the title list,

-identify comparison data that matches the valid data from among the obtained comparison data (see paragraph [0008]).
+identify first comparison data that matches the first valid data from among the comparison data based on the first matching information (see paragraph [0008]).
 Newcomer teaches Each target document title has a document code associated therewith and comparing produces a match measure based at least in part on the comparison.
 The method also includes determining whether the match measure exceeds a predetermined match threshold and assigning a document code to the document based on whether the match measure, produced by a comparison of a corresponding target document title to a target character string, exceeds the predetermined match threshold., and

-provide additional information based on a title corresponding to the identified comparison data (see paragraph [0045] and [0052]).
+output additional information through the display based on the title corresponding to the first comparison data (see paragraph [0045] and [0052]).
 Newcomer teaches providing additional information associated with the title of the document based on the identified match.

 Newcomer fails to expressly disclose obtaining data from recognized text.